pyroll-project/pyroll-lippmann-mahrenholz-force-torque/README.md

-# PyRolL Lippmann - Mahrenholz Power and Labour
+# PyRolL Lippmann - Mahrenholz Force and Torque

 Plugin for PyRolL providing Power and Labour calculations from O. Lippmann and H. Mahrenholz.